 Twin Falls is a medium-sized city located in the state of Idaho.
 With a population of 47,468 people and eight constituent neighborhoods, Twin Falls is the eighth largest community in Idaho.

-Twin Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Twin Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Twin Falls are a mix of both white- and blue-collar jobs.
 Overall, Twin Falls is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Twin Falls who work in office and administrative support (13.57%), sales jobs (13.19%), and food service (8.19%).

 The percentage of adults in Twin Falls who are college-educated is close to the national average for all communities of 21.84%: 18.78% of the adults in Twin Falls have a bachelor's degree or advanced degree.